lpio/lpio-spec/protocol.md

 1. Server accumulates messages to reduce amount of requests ([multiplexer options](./schemas/multiplexer-options.json))
 1. Message is a json defined by this [schema](./schemas/message.json)
 1. The knowledge about connected/disconnected users is not part of LPIO server.
-1. There is noseparate handshake requests, every request has client and user id's.
+1. There is noseparate handshake requests, every request has client id and user id and evtl. sid.